Cortexity/calorie-bot-2/IQCalorie_Onboarding_Scripts.md

             // Check if userData.supabaseData exists
             if (!userData) {
-                console.error("❌ userData is null/undefined!");
+                console.error("? userData is null/undefined!");
                 userData = {};
             }

             if (!userData.supabaseData) {
-                console.warn("⚠️ userData.supabaseData is missing - using defaults");
+                console.warn("?? userData.supabaseData is missing - using defaults");
                 userData.supabaseData = {};
             }